-I worked with Dr. Jay Davidson and Dr. Todd Watts on several projects, including the Mystery Symptom Master Class and knew that I needed to begin their protocol.
+I worked with Dr. Jay Davidson and Dr. Todd Watts on several projects, and knew that I needed to begin their protocol.
 Little did I know what I was in for!
 I had already been a huge fan of the Mimosa Pudica Seed in combatting parasites, but I decided to dive into their full protocol of healing.

 For the most part, the main symptoms that I experienced were cramping, GI distress, and diarrhea.
 Manageable and tolerable… all things considered.